abpio/abp-commercial-docs/en/modules/openiddict.md

 ### Menu Items

-Identity Server module adds the following items to the "Main" menu, under the "Administration" menu item:
+The OpenIddict module adds the following items to the "Main" menu, under the "Administration" menu item:

 * **Applications**: Application management page.
-* **Scopes**: API resource management page.
+* **Scopes**: Scope management page.

 `OpenIddictProMenus` class has the constants for the menu item names.